 Areas of Practice

-Mr. Van Brunt focuses his practice on resolving disputes over trusts, estates, conservatorships, and other fiduciary matters.
-A respected member of the Los Angeles legal community, he is known as a pragmatic and effective advocate who seeks to achieve favorable results for his clients through a combination of skillful negotiation, strategic counsel and deft trial work.
-Whether in the courtroom or at mediation, it is his ability both to advocate passionately and effectively for his clients and to counsel clients compassionately but credibly that has helped him consistently achieve favorable outcomes.
+Nicholas focuses his practice on resolving disputes over trusts, estates, conservatorships, and other fiduciary matters.
+A respected member of the Los Angeles legal community, Nicholas is known as a pragmatic and effective trusts and estates litigator who seeks to achieve favorable results for his clients through skillful negotiation, strategic counsel and deft trial work.
+Whether in the courtroom or at mediation, it is his ability both to advocate passionately and effectively for his clients and to counsel clients compassionately but credibly that has helped him consistently achieve favorable outcomes in various contexts.

 A few of Mr. Van Brunt’s representative matters include the following: